 No news here — just another poll showing that President Obama’s immigration policies are making him as popular as ice on the Titanic’s forward deck.

-The new Fox News poll showed that Obama’s immigration policies are approved of by only 25 percent of independent registered voters.
-Sixty-seven percent of independents disapprove of his immigration policies, according to the poll of 1,057 registered voters.
+The new Fox News poll showed that Obama’s immigration policies are favored by only 25 percent of independent registered voters.
+That leaves 67 percent of independents who disapprove of his immigration policies, according to the poll of 1,057 registered voters.

 Even 58 percent of self-described Democratic voters disapprove of his immigration policies.

-That’s nothing but bad news for Democrats, whose long-term political strategy seeks to grow the number of immigrant voters.
+The polls is bad news for Democrats, whose long-term political strategy is to grow the number of immigrant voters.

-But it’s especially tough for Democratic incumbents in the November election, when few of the at-risk Democratic senators live in states with a significant percentage of immigrant citizens.
+But it’s especially bad news for Democratic incumbents in the 2014 election, when few of the at-risk Democratic senators live in states with a significant percentage of immigrant citizens.

-Obama’s immigration policy has suffered a 25-point negative since February 2013, when he had 47 percent approval and 46 percent disapproval among all registered voters, said the Fox poll.
+Obama’s immigration policy has suffered a 25-point downward shift since February 2013, when he had 47 percent approval and 46 percent disapproval among all registered voters, said the Fox poll.

 He’s now at 34 percent approval and 58 percent disapproval, said the poll, which was taken July 20 to July 22, and was fully released July 28.

-The dour results match other polls that show the public is increasingly alarmed by out-of-control illegal immigration over the southern border, and increasingly skeptical about the impact of legal immigration on Americans’ wages and jobs.
+The dour results match other polls which show the public is increasingly alarmed by out-of-control illegal immigration over the southern border, and is increasingly skeptical about the impact of legal immigration on Americans’ wages and jobs.